Real-Dev-Squad/website-api-contracts/progress/README.md

   -completed (required, string): Completed portion of the task or progress.
   -planned (required, string): Planned portion of the task or progress.
   -blockers (required, string): Blockers for the progress entry.
+  Note : Since this is a authenticated route we don't need to pass userId in the request body.
 - **Headers**
   Content-Type: application/json
 - **Cookie**